 4.0 Project Deliverables

-The completion of this project will yield a suit of deliverables which are designed to provide insight into how various environmental and hydrological factors affect growth and movement in lotic fish species.
-These outputs also aim to better inform management interventions and conservation efforts, so that they can be better guided to reflect these relationships.
+The completion of this project will yield a suite of deliverables which are designed to provide insight into how various environmental and hydrological factors affect growth and movement in lotic fish species.
+These outputs will inform management interventions and conservation efforts, so that they can be better guided to reflect these relationships.

 Predictive Models and R Script: